 Quantum computation has been a very active research area for the past decade.
 Feynman initiated the idea of building a computer that exploits laws of quantum mechanics in order to solve computing problems that could not be solved efficiently on classical computers.
 Today, two main results lend credence to this model of computation.
 P. Shor gave a quantum algorithm that, in polynomial time, decomposes any integer into its prime factors, whereas no such algorithm is known in the classical models of computation.
-Indeed, that best classical algorithms need exponential time to factorize.
-This renders vulnerable to quantum computers the main public key cryptosystems, such as RSA.
+Indeed, that best classical algorithms for factorizing integers run in sub-exponential time.
+This renders vulnerable to quantum computers the most widely used public key cryptosystems, such as RSA.
 A few years later, L. Grover designed an algorithm that finds any marked element in an unstructured list, and whose running time quadratically improves over the best possible randomized algorithm.
 The main motivation for a quantum computer, illustrated by the above results, is to solve tasks more efficiently than classically.
-While the ultimate goal is an exponential improvement, polynomial speedups are also very useful, and certainly are worth of investigation.
-This research projects targets both types of improvements over classical computing, among others in the field of group theoretical algorithms and quantum walk based search procedures.
+This line of research targets such improvements of quantum computing over classical computing, among others, in the field of group theoretical algorithms and quantum walk based search procedures.

 Communication Complexity, Query Complexity and other aspects of communication